clinicalml/theanomodels/README.md

 **IMPORTANT**: The T.grad function is called on the model parameters which are defined as variable in self.tWeights whose name contains a string in ['W_','b_','U_','_W','_b','_U'].
 The code prints out the variables that the cost is being differentiated with respect to.
-It is worthwhile to sanity check this while building the model.
+It is worthwhile to sanity check this while building the model to make sure the relevant parameters are being differentiated.

 The naming convention I usually use is 'model_W_modelsubpart'.
 For example 'p_W_input'

 models/__init__.py contains a simple LSTM unit.
 It requires the definition of parameters named: 'W_lstm', 'U_lstm' and 'b_lstm'